 By sending a series of abandoned cart emails, retailers could tap into shoppers’ subconscious mind- by using numerous approaches like creating a sense of scarcity, giving out exclusive offers and suggesting alternate product suggestions, and more.

-Check out this comprehensive blog to learn how to perfectly craft an abandoned cart email in 2020.
+Check out this comprehensive blog to learn how to perfectly craft an abandoned cart email.

 8 Ways to Improve the Performance of Your Cart Recovery Email Campaign